harshsharma72/Qr-Code-Generator/README.md

 ## Credits

-This project was created by [Harsh Sharma].
+This project was created by Harsh Sharma.
 Feel free to contribute and make improvements!